skade/rfcs/text/0000-rust-project-conferences.md

 The Rust teams intend to support the conference organisers these offers.

-It is _not_ the intention of this RFC to standardize conferences, there will always be conferences focussed on specific topics or organised in a different fashion outside of this framework and the Rust project to support them to the extend possible.
+It is _not_ the intention of this RFC to standardise conferences, there will always be conferences focussed on specific topics or organised in a different fashion outside of this framework and the Rust project to support them to the extend possible.

 # Detailed design
 [design]: #detailed-design

 ## Contact

-Events interested as being official Rust project events should apply through a mail to the community team or the core team.
+Events interested in being supported by the Rust project events should apply through a mail to the community team or the core team.

 ## Rust project involvement

 The Rust project needs to have some representation at the conference.
 This gives attendees direct access to people that can showcase recent developments and future goals appropriately.
 The Rust project should also be consulted about the general guiding theme of the conference.

 To ensure this, one keynote slot should be kept free for a speaker to be assigned by the Rust project.
 If the topic of the talk is not keynote material (e.g. a very detailed explanation of a technical aspect), a talk slot of similar size should be reserved.
 The Rust project has to make a proposal for the slot.
-The event is free to deny the talk when it feels the proposal does not match the overall quality of the rest of the event.
+The event is free to deny the talk when the organisers feel the proposal does not match the overall quality of the rest of the event.
 The Rust project is then free to send in additional proposals.

 ## Content